Depression, Fatigue & Sleep

 - Fatigue is persistent or worsening

-- Sleep is disturbed most nights
+- Sleep is disturbed on most nights

 - You are losing interest in usual activities